yerco/eventwired/README.md

     $ git clone https://github.com/yerco/yasgi.git
     ```

-2. Create a virtualenv and activate it (optional)
+2. Go to the cloned folder, create a virtualenv and activate it (optional)
    ```bash
    $ python -m venv venv

     $ source venv/bin/activate
    ```
-   Preferably do `$ source /full/path/to/venv/bin/activate)` I saw problems with uvicorn and pyenv
+   This avoids potential issues with `uvicorn` and pyenv.

 3. Install the required packages
    ```bash